mjaestewart/splunk_archive_plus/AZURE_BLOBFUSE.md

 ## [](https://github.com/Azure/azure-storage-fuse/wiki/2.-Configuring-and-Running#unmounting)Unmounting

-The standard way to `unmount` a FUSE adapter is to use 'fusermount':
+The standard way to `unmount` a FUSE adapter is to use `fusermount`:

 ```bash
 fusermount -u /home/splunk/splunkarchive